What is Cookie, Session and LocalStorage – Quick Overview

 Local storage

-localStorage is insecure for storing sensitive information that can be accessed using any code.
+LocalStorage is insecure for storing sensitive information and you can access it using any code.
 So, it is quite insecure.

 LocalStore behaves like continuous cookies with expiration.
-Data is not automatically destroyed unless it is erased with Javascript code.
-This can be good for larger bits of data that need to be stored longer.
+The Data will not destroy automatically unless Javascript code erases it.
+It can be good for larger data bits that need longer storage.

 Example: